 4.30 Developer's profit is generally fixed as a % return on gross development value or return on the cost of development to reflect the developer's risk.
-In current market conditions, and based on the assumed lending conditions of the financial institutions, a 17% return on GDV is used in the residential viability appraisals to reflect speculative risk on the market housing units.
+In current market conditions, and based on the assumed lending conditions of the financial institutions, a 20% return on GDV is used in the residential viability appraisals to reflect speculative risk on the market housing units.
 However it must be acknowledged that affordable housing does not carry the same speculative risk as it effectively pre-sold.

-4.31 The profit allowance on the affordable housing element has been set at a 'contactior only' profit of 6% in line with HCA viability toolkit guidance.
+4.31 The profit allowance on the affordable housing element has been set at a 'contactor only' profit of 6% in line with HCA viability toolkit guidance.
 It should also be recognised that a 'competitive profit ' will vary in relation to prevailing economic conditions and will generally reduce as conditions improve, generally remaining within a 15-20% range for speculative property.

-4.32 In the generic commercial development assessments, a similar 17% profit return is applied.
+4.32 In the generic commercial development assessments, a 17% profit return is applied to reflect the reduced risk of commercial development which is likely to be pre-let or pre-sold.
 If it is considered that industrial and other forms of commercial are likely to be operator rather than developer led, this allowance may be further reduced to a 5-10% allowance to reflect an allowance for operational/opportunity cost rather than a traditional development risk.